 September is Healthy Aging Month, an annual health observance focusing national attention on the positive aspects of growing older.
 It is never too late to “re-invent” yourself!
 Just because another year passes by, doesn’t mean it’s too late to find a new career, hobby, passion, or improve your health and wellness.

-Fortunately, we live in a time where healthy aging is made possible by advances in modern medicine, such as regenerative medicine, and technology.
+Fortunately, we live in a time where healthy aging is made possible by advances in modern medicine, such as natural biologics and technology.
 Even the simplest activities can provide significant benefits to our daily health.
 Here are some tips that can help you stay healthy and feel young:

 Physical activity is great for people of all ages and encourages healthy aging.
 It can help lower the risk of heart disease, improve strength and balance, improve mood, and improve the ability to think, learn, and make decisions.